allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 > 450 keys of solid non-mx-browness and 433% the size of a normal full size, what more could you ask for?
 > - ren ♡

-[A visual guide to SSH tunnels](https://robotmoon.com/ssh-tunnels/): How SSH works, and some of it's various flags. and features.
+[A visual guide to SSH tunnels](https://robotmoon.com/ssh-tunnels/): How SSH works, and some of it's various flags and features.

 [A worry junior engineers and new hires frequently have is that they ask too many questions.](https://threadreaderapp.com/thread/1220556930675904516.html): A good way to as questions as a junior developer, along with how to encourage it.